-In line with Guideline 2.4 of the Code, the NC has conducted a rigorous review on the independence of the Independent Director, Mr. Siau Kai Bing and has considered that Mr. Siau Kai Bing is independent even though he has served on the Board beyond 9 years.
+In line with Guideline 2.4 of the Singapore Code of Corporate Governance 2012, the NC has conducted a rigorous review on the independence of the Independent Director, Mr. Siau Kai Bing and has considered that Mr. Siau Kai Bing is independent even though he has served on the Board beyond 9 years.
 The relevant factors that were taken into consideration in determining the independence of Mr. Siau Kai Bing are set out in Principle 4 below.